julez-dev/chatuino/README.md

 ### server sub-command and hosting you own server

 The server is responsible for dealing with authentication flows and proxying requests to the Twitch API that require an App Access Token when using an anonymous User.
-My hosted version is available under `https://chatuino-server.onrender.com` but you can just run your own version as well.
+My hosted version is available under `https://chatuino.net` but you can just run your own version as well.
+This server is running on the lowest tier possible on hetzner cloud, so don't expect too much performance.

 For this you need to register a new application in the [twitch dev console](https://dev.twitch.tv/console) which will give you an Client ID and Client Secret.
 The server command requires both as environment variables (Launch `chatuino server help` for more information).